 3DS/Wii U Editions:

 Kadokawa Games' subsequent adaptations of Rodea the Sky Soldier alter many of the original game's core mechanics, starting with the controls.
 Without a pointer to allow the player to freely fly to any point, Rodea has been given two additional moves: a jump, allowing Rodea to quickly leave the ground; and a mid-air hover, during which the player can select a flight destination for Rodea via an on-screen cursor.
-The cursor remains on screen as long as Rodea is airborne, brining over the original's version's ability to change paths mid-flight.
+The cursor remains on screen as long as Rodea is airborne, bringing over the original's version's ability to change paths mid-flight.
 Unlike in the original version, however, Rodea has limited flight time; a glowing ring around the cursor drains as Rodea is airborne—draining quicker if the player boosts—showing how much airtime Rodea has left.
 The gauge is automatically refueled when Rodea touches a surface or collects Gravitons.

 The health system sees perhaps the most significant change.
 Health no longer dictates the player's abilities, as Rodea can no longer enter his powered-up or damaged states.
 Because Rodea no longer transforms to symbolize his health, these versions add a traditional health bar that ticks down as Rodea takes damage.
 Items that were previously Rodea's flail in the Wii version are replaced by a neon cube that, when collected, restores Rodea's health.